Updated: Jun 13

 So the purchase was very straightforward; go to the nearest Kawasaki dealer and put down the booking amount and choose the color; which in my case was Candy Lime Green.
 Luckily I got a free upgrade to the 2022 color from Kawasaki which looks much brighter than the same color of the previous version.

 First glance of the bike during delivery!

 PPF Coating on Tank

-Since I was tight on my budget, the upgrades were already decided; a set of stickier rubber from Apollo (Alpha H1 Radials) and PPF coating on the tank (learnt from the R15V experience that the tank gets a crazy amount of scratches from the tank bag!).
+Since I was tight on my budget, the upgrades were already decided; a set of stickier rubber from Apollo (Alpha H1 Radials) and PPF coating on the tank (learnt from the R15V experience that the tank gets a crazy amount of scratches from the tank bag and your pants near thighs area!).
 The delivery date was set to 7th of May, and I was ready for my near perfect upgrade.
 Why a perfect upgrade, you ask me; the Ninja has the same ethos as the R15 V2 of having best in class mechanicals (if R15 was a Corner craver, the Ninja is a Speedster) and no frills or gimmicky stuff!
 So the Ninja journey started with blessings from parents and almighty Lord Hanuman.